Abib-ops/Abib/README.txt

 Except:
 Bugfix correcting Back and especially Forward not working properly.

 Another bug fixed regarding the following verses; Joshua 15:1,Job 7:1, Psalm 70:1, Psalm 92:1, Hosea 8:1, and Romans 8:1.
 These are all first verses of chapters that start with italicised first words and were displayed incorrectly when viewed using Back and Forward.

-Some changes to the way that the Find process works and to the highlighting of the search key.
+Some changes to the Find process workings and to the highlighting of the search key.

 Abib3.9.1b
 Built with Python11.1 and Pyside6 to make the operation faster.